 Timing.
-The submission of proposed debt for approval by the BOG shall be governed by the following process:
+The submission of proposed debt for approval by the Board shall be governed by the following process1:

-- a) No later than four weeks prior to the time agenda titles are due to the BOG, a copy of all information required to be submitted by these guidelines in support of the request to issue debt shall be provided to BOG staff for review. - b) During the four-week period prior to the agenda title due date, BOG staff shall provide such information to the State Division of Bond Finance (the "DBF"), review the information submitted for compliance with these guidelines and State law, analyze general credit issues associated with the proposed indebtedness, and review any analysis provided by the DBF staff. - c) BOG and DBF staff shall jointly discuss with the university or DSO any issues, concerns or suggestions resulting from the review during the four-week review period.
-As a result of these discussions, the university may amend the information submitted or give reasons why the suggestions were not incorporated.
-During this period, if the debt being requested for approval is to be issued by the DBF on behalf of a state university, DBF shall submit to the BOG a form of a resolution for adoption by the BOG requesting that DBF issue the debt. - d) After the four-week review period, the BOG staff shall submit its agenda title, agenda item with supporting documentation and all appropriate and required analyses to the BOG for consideration at its next meeting.
-Supporting documentation for the agenda item shall also include the adopted resolution of the BOT and DSO, if applicable, and the resolution to be adopted by the BOG requesting issuance of the debt by DBF or a resolution approving issuance of the debt by the DSO.
+- a) The university shall formally transmit to the Board Office a request for debt approval no later than 60 days prior to the next regularly scheduled meeting of the Board.
+The university shall also provide a copy to the State Division of Bond Finance ("DBF").
+The formal transmittal to the Board Office shall be in duplicate, hard copy, and bound in a three-ring binder, and include all the information required by these guidelines.
+Electronic copies of supporting documentation should be provided to the Board Office and the DBF, to the extent available.
+The formal letter of transmission must be signed by the official point of contact for the university, and any exceptions to these Debt Guidelines shall be noted and explained.
+If the university board of trustees has not yet formally approved the debt being requested, the proposed board of trustees meeting date shall be provided. - b) During the review period, the Board Office shall review the information submitted for compliance with these Guidelines and State law, analyze general credit issues associated with the proposed indebtedness, and review any analysis provided by DBF staff. - c) Board and DBF staff shall jointly discuss with the university or DSO any issues, concerns or suggestions resulting from the review during the review period.
+As a result of these discussions, the university may amend the information submitted or explain why the suggestions were not incorporated.
+The Board Office will advise the university if it believes that any amended information is so significant that re-authorization by the board of trustees and/or DSO is required.
+During this period, if the debt being requested for approval is to be issued by DBF on behalf of a state university, DBF shall submit to the Board Office a form of a resolution for adoption requesting that DBF issue the debt. - d) After the review period, the Board Office shall submit the agenda item with supporting documentation and all appropriate and required analyses to the Board for consideration at its next meeting.
+Supporting documentation for the agenda item shall also include the resolution to be adopted by the Board requesting issuance of the debt by DBF or a resolution approving issuance of the debt by the DSO.